Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 6. Air

 Air is required for the combustion of the fuel as well as required for cooling the water in the cooling tower.
-Nearly 1200 tons of air per hour for 100 MW capacity plant, in addition to this nearly 25000 tons of air per hour is to be required for circulating in the cooling tower.
+Nearly 1200 tons of air per hour for a 100 MW capacity plant, in addition to this nearly 25000 tons of air per hour is to be required for circulating in the cooling tower.

 Types of Fuels Utilized in Thermal Power Plant